 We expect our directors to attend all meetings of our board of directors, meetings of the committees of our board of directors on which they serve and meetings of our stockholders.
 We further expect our directors to devote the time necessary to fulfill their responsibilities as directors.
 During 2013, each of our directors attended 75% or more of the total number of meetings of our board of directors and of the meetings of the committees of our board of directors on which that director served.
-All of the members of our board of directors attended our 2013 annual meeting of stockholders.
-Each of the committees of our board of directors has a written charter that stockholders may view on our website.
+All of the members of our board of directors has a written charter that stockholders may view on our website.
 Our website address is www.donegalgroup.com.
 Each of the committees of our board of directors reviews its charter annually.